Scholarly Authority Yes! History of Scholarship Amateur Scholarship

 Then, in 1835, this German kid (at 27 already a university lecturer, fluent in ancient languages and expert in NT scholarship) genamened David Strauss came out with a book he called The Life of Jesus Critically Examined—"the most pestilential book ever vomited out of the jaws of hell."
 Professor Strauss lost not just his job but his career.
 Angry believers never allowed him to teach again.

-Dr. Strauss' buch went through the gospels miracle by miracle, analyzing the best rationalist explanations of each of them.
+Dr. Strauss' buch went through the gospels story by story, analyzing the best rationalist explanations of each of them.
 What his book shows, over and over, is that the rationalist explanations were so contrived and self contradictory and far fetched, they couldn't be believed.
 That was a very big deal, because everybody now saw that the "history" in the gospels could not be real history.
-The unavoidable implication of David Friedrich Strauss' the Life of Jesus Critically Examined was that—is that—the gospel writers got their "history" by making it up.
+The unavoidable implication of David Friedrich Strauss' The Life of Jesus Critically Examined was that—is that—the gospel writers got their "history" by making it up.
 The gospel stories are not history, they are myth.
 Oops.

-Some focused on the myth part of non-historical myth.
-A school of late 19th and early 20th century scholars worked out theories of the pagan origins of the Christ myth.
+Jesus is a myth scholars, in the late 19th and early 20th century, worked out theories of the pagan origins of the Christ myth.
 The bible is myth.
 The New Testament has no meaningful history.
 Jesus is a myth explained by His parallels with other ancient myths.

-Because myth means "untrue," and untrue means "no meaning," and even non-literalist believing scholars were anxious to preserve the meaning of Christianity, most rationalist scholars fudged myth and focused on the non-historical part of non-historical myth.
-The NT is not direct history but it is, they imagined, history filtered through the beliefs and circumstances of the early church.
+Believing scholars who were not bible-literalists preserved the meaning of Christianity by re-imagining the New Testament as history filtered through the beliefs and circumstances of the ancient church.
 Jesus was a real person.
 He can be rooted out by picking through the gospel stories for the historical kernel.
 Thus the Jesus Seminar and much of 20th century academic New Testament scholarship.

 Splitsville